GoChanZ/HWID-Spoofer-EAC-BE/README.md

  How to paste this: add the libs, compile it, profit

  keys can be created over this link: https://keyauth.win/api/seller/?sellerkey=b436db87a4c5d8cf03d9f685307f103e&type=add&expiry=1&mask=XXXXXX-XXXXXX-XXXXXX-XXXXXX-XXXXXX-XXXXXX&level=1&amount=1&format=text   (the expiry is in days)

+This source is pasted af, feel free to bully eclipsed for selling it :D